amberscript/api/README.md

 Supported parameters:
 - `jobId`: [`YOUR_JOB_ID`]
-- `maxNumberOfRows`: (optional) any integer.
+- `maxNumberOfRows`: (optional) integer between 1 and 2 (default: 2).
 Sets the maximum number of rows for each subtitle.
-- `maxScreenTimePerRowSeconds`: (optional) any float.
+- `maxScreenTimePerRowSeconds`: (optional) any float (default: 2).
 Sets the maximum number seconds given for each row of subtitles.

 Returns (json):
 ```json